 The Importance of Compliance

-According to LeoVegas CEO Gustaf Hagman, the key to succeeding in the iGaming industry is compliance and sustainability, which he estimates to be challenges by themselves.
+According to LeoVegas CEO Gustaf Hagman, the key to succeeding in the iGaming industry is compliance and sustainability, which he estimates to be challenged by themselves.
 Mr. Hagman noted that the company has managed to post better third-quarter results across important segments, such as revenue and customers who decide to make their first deposit with the platform.

-Mr. Hagman commented the reassuring results of his company, noting that revenue increased by as much as 41%, compared to the same period last year or around $90 million in the past quarter ending on September 30.
+Mr. Hagman commented on the reassuring results of his company, noting that revenue increased by as much as 41%, compared to the same period last year or around $90 million in the past quarter ending on September 30.
 EBITDA also registered a notable jump to $10.3 million in the same period.